rizkimaryanto/Speed/readme.md

 │   └── main.js
 └── ...
 ```

+You may also use any folder structure as you will.

 Inside the scene, there we place all game object like player, background, bot, enemy, etc.